Birgenair Flight 301: Investigation and final report

 The Dominican Republic government's General Directorate of Civil Aviation (Dirección General de Aeronáutica Civil) (DGAC) investigated the accident and determined the probable cause to be:

 The crew's failure to recognize the activation of the stick shaker as a warning of imminent entrance to the stall, and the failure of the crew to execute the procedures for recovery from the onset of loss of control.

 Investigations later showed that the plane was actually travelling at 220 kn at the time of the accident.
 The investigation concluded that one of the three pitot tubes, used to measure airspeed, was blocked.

 None of the pitot tubes were recovered so investigators were unable to determine for certain what caused the blockage.
-Investigators believe that the most likely culprit was the black and yellow mud dauber (Sceliphron caementarium), a type of solitary sphecid wasp well known to Dominican pilots, which makes a cylindrical nest out of mud and tends to establish a nest in artificial, cylindrical structures.
+Investigators believe that the most likely culprit was a black and yellow mud dauber (Sceliphron sp.), a type of solitary sphecid wasp well known to Dominican pilots, which makes a cylindrical nest out of mud and tends to establish a nest in artificial, cylindrical structures.
 According to the final report, section 2.3 – "Aircraft maintenance factors", the aircraft had not flown in 20 days; however, this was not the duration for which pitots remained uncovered, but there was evidently enough time to allow the wasps the opportunity to construct nests in the tubes.
 According to Cetin Birgen, president and CEO of Birgenair, the pitot covers were removed two days before the accident in order to conduct an engine test run.

 The investigation noted a number of other factors and suggested changes.
 They reconfirmed that the pilots should have followed existing procedures and aborted the takeoff when they found that their airspeed indicators were already in significant disagreement as the plane accelerated down the runway.
 Results from a number of simulations with experienced pilots found that the combination of the overspeed warning horn and underspeed stick shaker while in flight was an overly confusing contradictory set of messages for many pilots; the FAA issued a directive that pilot training would now include a blocked pitot tube scenario.
 The FAA research had also revealed that the situation also led to multiple other contradictory warning sounds and warning lights that increased the demands on the pilot to fly the plane.
 The FAA asked Boeing to change some of those warnings, as well as add a new warning to tell both pilots that their instruments disagree, add the ability for the pilots to silence troublesome alarms, and to modify the system so that the pilots can choose which pitot tube the autopilot uses for airspeed readings.